 Dr. Ronald B. Standler

-Legal Research Services
+Legal Research Attorney

 Legal research is necessary to find statutes, cases, and regulations that can be cited in a Brief as authority to support a litigant's position, and to inform the judge of the controlling law in the jurisdiction.
 Citation of authorities is part of effective advocacy and is a duty that an attorney owes to his/her client.
 For more information on the obligation to do legal research, see my essay.